SpeedyWeather/SpeedyWeather.jl/docs/src/setups.md

 run!(simulation,n_days=12,output=true)
 ```

-This time the run got a new run id, which you see in the progress bar, but can also always check
+This time the run got a new run id, which you see in the progress bar, but can again always check
 after the `run!` call (the automatic run id is only determined just before the main time loop starts)
 with `model.output.id`, but otherwise we do as before.
 ```@example galewsky_setup